runtimeverification/rv-predict/doc/DEVELOPER.md

 Installer for rv-predict is based on [rv-install](https://github.com/runtimeverification/rv-install).
 It is included in `installer/pom.xml` and `c-installer/pom.xml`.

-Sometimes, you may want to modify `rv-install`, then build installer.
+Sometimes, you may want to modify `rv-install`, then build the installer.
 To do this, run the following commands:

 ```bash